 Potato Wart: A Fungal Disease of Tubers

 This soil borne disease of potatoes is caused by a fungus called Synchytrium endobioticum.
-The disease appears appers mainly on stolons and tubers.
+The disease appears mainly on stolons and tubers.
 Symptoms on above ground growth are not often visible.
-Young potato Warts are white in colour, soft and pulpy in texture darkening and and decaying as they age.
+Young potato Warts are white in color, soft and pulpy in texture darkening and decaying as they age.